laminas/laminas-session/doc/book/zend.session.storage.md

 # Session Storage

-Zend Framework comes with a standard set of storage classes which are ready for you to use.
+Laminas comes with a standard set of storage classes which are ready for you to use.
 Storage handlers is the intermediary between when the session starts and when the session writes and closes.
-The default session storage is `Zend\Session\Storage\SessionArrayStorage`.
+The default session storage is `Laminas\Session\Storage\SessionArrayStorage`.

 orphan

 ## Array Storage

-`Zend\Session\Storage\ArrayStorage` provides a facility to store all information in an ArrayObject.
+`Laminas\Session\Storage\ArrayStorage` provides a facility to store all information in an ArrayObject.
 This storage method is likely incompatible with 3rd party libraries and all properties will be inaccessible through the $\_SESSION property.
 Additionally ArrayStorage will not automatically repopulate the storage container in the case of each new request and would have to manually be